Azure/data-product-batch/README.md

 ## Prerequisites

 > **Note:** Please make sure you have successfully deployed a [Data Management Landing Zone](https://github.com/Azure/data-management-zone) and a [Data Landing Zone](https://github.com/Azure/data-landing-zone).
-The Data Domain relies on the Private DNS Zones that are deployed in the Data Management Template.
+The Data Integration relies on the Private DNS Zones that are deployed in the Data Management Template.
 If you have Private DNS Zones deployed elsewhere, you can also point to these.
 If you do not have the Private DNS Zones deployed for the respective services, this template deployment will fail.
 Also, this template requires subnets as specified in the prerequisites.
-The Data Landing Zone already creates a few subnets, which can be used for this Data Domain.
+The Data Landing Zone already creates a few subnets, which can be used for this Data Integration.

 The following prerequisites are required to make this repository work: